vectordotdev/vector/docs/tutorials/lognamespacing.md

 do some seemingly overly complicated things with timestamps.
 It is worth bearing this in mind when looking through existing new code.

-All new sources should work like the above.
+All new sources should work like the above and should not permit users to configure custom field names for metadata.

 # Schema